 Tools You Need to Install a Greenhouse

-These are the necessary equipment you should have to assemble a greenhouse.
+These are the necessary pieces of equipment you should have to assemble a greenhouse.
 Depending on your greenhouse model, there may be slight variations in the required tools.

 - Greenhouse kits from any trusted buyer (Aluminum frame recommended)